How does Impact 100 work?

 A full 100% of Impact 100 membership contributions – each and every dollar – is awarded in grants to nonprofit organizations.

 We have no paid staff and all our work is done by member volunteers.
-We pay administrative costs such as insurance, database and member management software, website maintenance, banking fees, etc. through funds gathered from:
+Operating costs such as educating members, conducting community outreach, insurance, database and member management software, website maintenance, banking fees, etc. through donations gathered from:

-- Members making donations designated for administrative costs in addition to their membership donation.
+- Members making donations designated for operating costs in addition to their membership donation.

-- Spouses, friends and employers who choose to support the member and the organization through donations designated for administrative costs.
+- Spouses, friends and employers who support a member and the organization through donations designated for operating costs.

 - Employer matches, corporate sponsorships, and in-kind donations.